HiDeoo/astro-content-devtools/packages/astro-content-devtools/README.md

 - 🗜️ Filterable list of collection entry files.
 - 📏 Responsive and resizable UI.

+> [!WARNING]
+> The Astro Content Devtools are not compatible with Astro data content collections.

+> [!WARNING]
+> Now that Astro 4.0 has a built-in [Dev Toolbar](https://astro.build/blog/astro-4/#the-astro-dev-toolbar), this package should be refactored to a Dev Toolbar App.

 ## Installation

 Install the Astro Content Devtools package and its peer dependencies using your favorite package manager, e.g. with [pnpm](https://pnpm.io):